IIEWFL/wede5020-part-1-ST10469292-Graham-Foley/README.md

 Changelog:
-Started project, organised folders and subfolders Updated README.md to include the Project Title, Student Information, Project Overview (Including Website Goals and Objectives, Key Feature and Functionality, Timeline and Milestones, and Part 1 Detaials), Changelog, and References
+Started project, organised folders and subfolders Updated README.md to include the Project Title, Student Information, Project Overview (Including Website Goals and Objectives, Key Feature and Functionality, Timeline and Milestones, and Part 1 Details), Changelog, and References
 Created the homepage that serves as the gateway to the website, offering a warm welcome and highlighting the top-selling products and highest-rated items

 References